 By Stephanie Younger •

-Based on the acclaimed YA novel by Angie Thomas, The Hate U Give debuts with a then 9-year-old Starr Carter (Amandla Stenberg), her younger brother Sekani (TJ Wright), who was one year old, and her older half-brother Seven (Lamar Johnson), who was ten, being given “the talk” by their formerly-incarcerated father Maverick Carter (Russell Hornsby).
+The Hate U Give is a film based on the acclaimed YA novel authored by Angie Thomas.
+Directed by George Tillman Jr., this film begins with a then 9-year-old Starr Carter (Amandla Stenberg), her younger brother, Sekani (TJ Wright), who was one year old, and her older brother, Seven (Lamar Johnson), who was ten years old, being given “the talk” by their formerly-incarcerated father Maverick Carter (Russell Hornsby).
 Many Black parents across America help their children survive encounters with the police by giving them the talk.
-In a similar vein, Maverick reminded not only his children, but us all that, “Being Black is an honor because you come from greatness.”
+Maverick shared the Black Panther Party Ten-Point Program with his children, and reminded us all that “Being Black is an honor because you come from greatness.”

-Early in the movie, Starr goes to a party in Garden Heights, where she runs into her childhood friend, Khalil Harris (Algee Smith).
-When shots are fired at the party, Khalil drives Starr home, until the kids are pulled over by a white police officer on the way, with a badge number that reads One-Fifteen.
-One-Fifteen is the officer who shoots Khalil, mistaking his hairbrush for a gun.
-She is asked by April Ofrah (Issa Rae), an attorney and an activist, to testify when the grand jury is ordered to consider charges against one-fifteen.
-Speaking up for Khalil and exposing a local gang called the King Lords means putting Starr and her family at risk.
-When Starr was ten, a King Lord member murdered her childhood best friend, Natasha in a drive-by shooting.
-Being terrified that a King Lord member would take her life, Starr didn’t speak up.
-“I wanna be a better friend for Khalil.”
+On the weekend, Starr goes to a party in Garden Heights, where she runs into her childhood friend, Khalil Harris (Algee Smith).
+When shots are fired at the party, Khalil drives Starr home, until the kids are pulled over by an aggressive white police officer on the way, with a badge number that reads One-Fifteen.
+This is the officer who shoots Khalil, mistaking his hairbrush for a gun.
+She is asked by April Ofrah (Issa Rae), an attorney and an activist, to testify when the grand jury is ordered to consider charges against One-Fifteen.
+Speaking up for Khalil and exposing a local gang called the King Lords means putting the Carter family’s lives at risk.
+When Starr’s childhood friend, Natasha was murdered by a King Lord in a drive-by shooting, she didn’t speak up because she terrified that a King Lord member would take her life as well.
+Now, Starr says, “I wanna be a better friend for Khalil.”

-Stephanie Younger is a 16-year-old student activist and writer who advocates for womanism and the abolition of youth prisons.
+Stephanie Younger is a 16-year-old who advocates for womanism and the abolition of youth prisons.